Tom Cotton: 2020

+2026

+In February 2025, Cotton announced that he would run for reelection to the Senate in 2026.

 Tenure

 Cassandra Butts nomination

 In February 2015, Obama renominated Cassandra Butts, a former White House lawyer, to be the United States ambassador to the Bahamas.
 Her nomination was blocked by several senators.
 First, Ted Cruz placed a blanket hold on all U.S. State Department nominees.
 Cotton specifically blocked the nominations of Butts and ambassador nominees to Sweden and Norway after the Secret Service leaked private information about a fellow member of Congress, although that issue was unrelated to those nominees.
-Cotton eventually released his holds on the nominees to Sweden and Norway, but kept his hold on Butts's nomination.
+Cotton eventually released his hold on the nominees to Sweden and Norway, but kept his hold on Butts's nomination.

 Butts told New York Times columnist Frank Bruni that she had gone to see Cotton about his objections to her nomination and said he had told her that because he knew that Obama and Butts were friends, it was a way to "inflict special pain on the president", Bruni said.
 Cotton's spokeswoman did not dispute Butts's characterization.
 Butts died on May 26, 2016, still awaiting a Senate vote.